claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

         - The object's retention mode can’t be changed, and the retention period can’t be shortened
 #### Object retention
 Object Lock provides two ways to manage object retention:
-- **Retention period** – A retention period specifies a fixed period of time during which an object remains locked.
 - **Legal hold** – A legal hold provides the same protection as a retention period, but it has no expiration date.

 #### Glacier Vault Lock